 - Unrelated trade or business.

 - Fundraising activities.

 - Maintaining offices, employees, or agents.

 - Foreign organization.

 - Foreign government.

 - Foreign individual.

+- Grants and other assistance.

 - Joint venture.

 - Disregarded entity.

 - United States.

-Parts II and III of Schedule F (Form 990), and the Part I, line 3 table of Schedule F, may be duplicated to list additional activities per region (Part I), grants or assistance to organizations outside the United States (Part II), or grants or assistance to individuals outside the United States (Part III) that do not fit on the first page of these parts.
+Parts II and III of Schedule F (Form 990), and the Part I, line 3 table of Schedule F, may be duplicated to list additional activities per region (Part I), grants and other assistance to organizations outside the United States (Part II), or grants and other assistance to individuals outside the United States (Part III) that do not fit on the first page of these parts.
 Number each page of each part.